Mjurtas/Spacemind-Game/README.md

 * A Yellow feedback peg means the avatar is the correct avatar but in the wrong position.
 * A Black feedback peg means the avatar is neither the right avatar nor the correct position.

 This will continue until you have spent all of the 10 guesses or until the code is cracked.
+An avatar can occur more than once in the secret code.

 ### Difficulty Levels
 #### Easy